docker/compose/docs/aci-interation.md

       storage_account_name: mystorageaccount
 ```

-The volume short syntax in compose files cannot be used, as it is aimed at volume definition with local folders.
-Using the volume driver and driver option syntax in compose files makes the volume definition a lot more clear.
+**Note:** The volume short syntax in Compose files cannot be used as it is aimed at volume definition for local bind mounts.
+Using the volume driver and driver option syntax in Compose files makes the volume definition a lot more clear.

-In both cases, when deploying the containers, the Docker cli will use your azure login to fetch the key to the storage account, and provide this key with the container deployment information, so that the container can access the volume.
+In both cases, when deploying the containers, the Docker CLI will use your Azure login to fetch the key to the storage account, and provide this key with the container deployment information, so that the container can access the volume.
-Volumes can be used from any fileshare in any storage account you have access to with your Azure login.
-You can specify `rw` or `ro` when mounting the volume (read/write by default).
+Volumes can be used from any file share in any storage account you have access to with your Azure login.
+You can specify `rw` (read/write) or `ro` (read only) when mounting the volume (`rw` is the default).

-ACI Volumes can be managed with commands `docker volume ls`, `docker volume create` and `docker volume rm`.
+ACI volumes can be managed with the `volume` subcommand.
+This includes `docker volume ls`, `docker volume create`, and `docker volume rm`.
 Creating a volume requires a storage account name and a volume name.
-The storage account is created with default options if it does not exist, using ther region associated with your ACI context.
+The storage account is created using default options if it does not exist, using the region associated with your ACI context.
-If the storage account name already exists (and you have access to it), a fileshare is created with default values, using this existing storage account.
-Volume creation fails if the fileshare also already exists.
+If the storage account name already exists (and you have access to it), a file share is created with default values, using this existing storage account.
+Volume creation fails if the file share already exists.

-Listing volumes will list all fileshares you have access from your azure login, in any storage account.
-You can use existing fileshares as volumes, even if they have not been created throug the Docker CLI.
+Listing volumes will list all file shares you have access using your Azure login, in any storage account.
+You can use existing file shares as volumes, even if they have not been created through the Docker CLI.

-When using `docker volume rm`, the command will remove the specified fileshare from the specified storage account.
-If this storage account has no more fileshares, and if the storage account has been created by the DOcker CLI, then the storage account will also be deleted.
+When using `docker volume rm`, the command will remove the specified file share from the specified storage account.
+If this storage account has no more file shares, and if the storage account was created by the Docker CLI, then the storage account will also be deleted.

 ## Resource usage definition

-You can specify resources to be used by your containes, setting CPU and memory limits.
+You can specify CPU and memory limits for your containers.
 For single containers, use `docker run --cpu 2 --memory 2G`.
-In compose files, you can use the service resource limits
+In Compose files, you can use the service resource limits:

 ```yaml
 services: